mocklis/mocklis.docs/source/reference/index.rst

 These steps will keep track of all the calls that have been made to them, so that you can assert in your tests that the right interactions have happened.

-Each of the record versions will cater for one type of interaction only (method call, indexer get, indexer set, property get, property set, event add or event remove), and it will take a Func from the inforamtion passed to or returned from these calls to something that you want to store.
-They also provide the ledger with recorded data as an out parameter.
+Each of the record steps will cater for one type of interaction only (method call, indexer get, indexer set, property get, property set, event add or event remove), and it will take a ``Func`` that transforms whatever is seen by the step to something that you want to store.
+They also provide the 'ledger' with recorded data as an out parameter.

-There is currently no mechanism for letting record steps share ledgers with one another.
+There is currently no mechanism for letting record steps share these 'ledgers' with one another.

 .. sourcecode:: csharp